Configuring the eG Agent to Monitor the Queue Manager

 dis chl (CHANNEL_NAME)SSLCIPH SSLCAUTH

-If the channel is SSL-enabled then to find whether the SSL communication is one-way ot two-way, check the SSLCAUTH parameter.
+If the channel is SSL-enabled, to figure out whether the SSL communication is one-way or two-way, check the SSLCAUTH parameter.

-If the SSLCAUTH value is REQUIRED, then its two-way communication.
+If the SSLCAUTH value is REQUIRED, then it is two-way communication.

-If the SSLCAUTH value is OPTIONAL, then its one-way communication.
+If the SSLCAUTH value is OPTIONAL, then it is one-way communication.